richardforth/rust/kodekloud/logging/logging_with_slog_to_file/README.md

 # Notes on using slog to log to a file

 While this is in the Kodekloud section, it wasn't actually covered in the course (logging to a file).
-We got look at log and slog usage, but only to the console and I just got curious, and with a little help from the docs:
+We looked at log and slog usage, but only to the console and I just got curious, and with a little help from the docs:

 https://docs.rs/slog/latest/slog/#where-to-start